sponticel/GoodBooks-/README.md

 ### Goals

-- Full functional CRUD
+- edit and delete reviews
-- 3 tables
+- add book and review
-- 1 association (one to many)
+- search by genre and/or author

 <br>